 The majority of my travel has been overwhelmingly solo.
-Perhaps its because I’ve always had a strong independent streak, a more than flexible schedule and the fact that the timing never just seemed to work out with anyone else.
-As a result, I’ve gotten used to the rigeurs of solo travel.
+Perhaps its because I've always had a strong independent streak, a more-than-flexible schedule and the fact that the timing never seemed to work out with anyone else.
+I've gotten used to the rigeurs of solo travel.

 Not that I've never traveled with others.
 I have, often, and it's actually my preferred method of traveling, for the fact that it's a completely different experience.

 Most people will find that the biggest difference between traveling alone and with other people is the type of interactions each situation lends itself to.
 As a general rule, independent travelers are more likely to interact with those also traveling by themselves: a big group can be difficult to be approach.

 The same seems to go for those with groups: groups are more likely to interact with other groups, if they interact at all.
 Still, the nuances are definitely more complicated than that.

 I also know that as a solo traveler, I generally err more on the cautious side than if I’m traveling with a group of people.
 Though there’s absolutely nothing wrong in being cautious, especially when it’s better to be safe than sorry, it's oftentimes frustrating, because I always feel like I’m not getting the full range of experiences I otherwise might have.

 Two heads are always better than one, I’ve always said, and this is particularly invaluable in places that don’t have strong tourist infrastructures in place, or extremely opaque places to travel like China.
 To be blunt, groups reduce the intimidation factor.